 More than cosy

-But what was this strange concept bulldozing into the British consciousness?
+But what was this concept bulldozing into the British consciousness?
 Why can’t we just translate it as “cosiness”?
-Do I just go out and buy loads of candles?
+Should we just go out and buy loads of candles?
 It turns out…there’s a whole lot more to hygge than that.

 The Danes like to claim this concept entirely as their own, and as a unique feature of Danishness.
 It is at the core of their social lives and general well being, and I think they secretly think that nobody else can possibly do it quite like they can.
 And maybe they are right?